Biden's six-prong COVID-19 plan includes vaccine and mask mandates: preview of Thursday speech

 It's similarly unclear who the president will be asking to impose vaccine mandates.
 Currently, most vaccine mandates are coming from employers rather than governments.

-Potentially indicating where Biden will go on vaccine mandates, Biden will sign an executive order Thursday requiring federal workers and contractors to be vaccinated, the Associated Press reported.
+Potentially indicating where Biden will go on vaccine mandates, the president will sign an executive order Thursday requiring federal workers and contractors to be vaccinated, Fox News confirmed per a source familiar with the plans.

 CLICK HERE TO GET THE FOX NEWS APP

+White House Chief of Staff Ron Klain appeared to allude that Biden will announce more than just the executive order on federal workers as part of his plan to increase vaccination rates.

+"Vaccines work.
+Later today, @POTUS will announce new steps to get more people vaccinated," he tweeted.

-Fox News' Kristina Biddle and the Associated Press contributed to this report.
+Fox News' Kristina Biddle and Brooke Singman contributed to this report.